What Can I Do To Stop My Alopecia Areata Symptoms?

 Does Areata Cause Pain?

 Avoid gluten!
-Since 1995 the have been studies about the link between celiac disease and alopecia areata.
+Since 1995 there have been studies about the link between coeliac disease and alopecia areata.
 Reports have shown that AA symptoms have improved on a gluten-free diet.

 Is There a Cure for Alopecia Areata?

-Very little is known about the cause of AA and therefore a cure hasn’t been established yet.
-Although there isn’t a cure, there are various treatments that have seen successful hair regrowth.
+Very little is known about alopecia areata causes, and therefore a cure hasn’t been established yet.
+Although there isn’t a cure, there are various alopecia areata treatments that have seen successful hair regrowth.

-Choosing the right treatment for alopecia areata also depends on how severe your condition is.
+Choosing the right treatments for alopecia areata also depends on how severe your condition is and the causes of alopecia areata.
 For example, doctors will try different doses of medication and monitor how your hair responds.
-Through this “trial and error” process, you can find the right medication and dosage that helps your hair grow back and to stop areata from spreading.
+Through this “trial and error” process, you can find the right medication and dosage that helps your hair grow back and how to stop alopecia areata from spreading.

-- Topical immunotherapy – Topical immunotheraphy is the best documented treatment for alopecia areata.
+- Topical immunotherapy – this is the best documented treatment for alopecia areata.
 Dinitrochlorobenzene (DNCB), squaric acid dibutylester (SADBE), and diphencyprone (DPCP) are the recommended treatments.
 Diphencyprone has seen a success rate between 17-60% for patients with alopecia totalis or universalis, and 88-100% in patients with patchy AA.

-- Topical Minoxidil – Minoxidil is available as a solution or a foam in 2% or 5%.
-Only the 2% minoxidil should be used by women as a stronger dose can cause unwanted facial hair growth.
+- Topical Minoxidil – this is available as a solution or a foam in 2% or 5%.
+Only the 2% minoxidil should be used by women, as a stronger dose can cause unwanted facial hair growth.

 - Corticosteroid injections (steroid injections) – Steroid injections can take place every 4-6 weeks and patients can notice hair regrowth after 1-2 months of treatment.